Djokovic Rolls At Olympics As Medvedev Suffers In Extreme Heat - UrduPoint

 He saved three break points at 4-2 before clinching victory, going through to a last-eight clash with Spain's Pablo Carreno Busta.

-Tsitsipas required a medical timeout for an injury to his right leg at the end of the second set as Humbert booked a showdown with Russia's Karen Khachanov.
+Tsitsipas required a medical timeout for an injury to his right leg at the end of the second set as Humbert advanced to face Russia's Karen Khachanov.

+"It's fine, it was nothing.
+It was pretty painful at the instant, but nothing serious, major," said Tsitsipas.

 Nishikori, the 2016 bronze medallist, beat Ilya Ivashka of Belarus 7-6 (9/7), 6-0, while fourth seed Alexander Zverev and Frenchman Jeremy Chardy also progressed.